 What this means for students

-Our emergency standards will enable more flexibility to ensure students get appropriate support and supervision.
+Our emergency and recovery standards enable more flexibility to ensure students receive appropriate support and supervision.

 Approved education institutions (AEIs) and their practice partners will be regularly reviewing risks and communicating any impact this might have on their students to us.